 Once you're accepted, you will receive an email with information on how to access your CougarID and set up your student email account.
 You will also use your student email username and password to register for classes through our course registration system, CougarWeb.

-Step 5: Submit the Transient/Guest Registration Form and your Unofficial Transcript or course documentation from your Home Institution
+Step 5: Submit the Transient Registration Form and your Unofficial Transcript or course documentation from your Home Institution

-In order to self-register for courses at Columbus State, you must submit the Transient/Guest Registration Form.
-You can find the form on the right side on this page.
+In order to self-register for courses at Columbus State, you must submit the Transient Registration Form.
+You can find the form by clicking the blue tab below.
 The form will require information including home institution, desired Columbus State course(s) including department name and course number (ie. MATH 1151), an attachment of documentation from your home institution which could include an unofficial transcript, degree audit, or advising report.

 Step 6: Register for classes